DavidT3/DAXA/paper/paper.md

 # Existing software packages
 There are no direct analogues to our module, though we must acknowledge the many pieces of software (and data archives), that greatly facilitated the development of [Daxa]{.smallcaps}.
-Data access is made possible primarily by the HEASARC data archive, though the Astroquery [@astroquery] package is also used.
+Data access is made possible primarily by the HEASARC data archive, though the Astroquery [@astroquery] module is also used.
 HEASARC provides an online interface to query their data archive, which has similar functionality to some of the filtering methods of mission classes in [Daxa]{.smallcaps} (though we provide slightly more functionality in that regard), and they provide Python SQL examples to access the data, but none of the data management and cleaning